 Feeling dissatisfied with the unenjoyable experience of driving the GMC Terrain, I yearned for something more thrilling.
 Despite having no prior experience with manual transmissions, I was enticed by the allure of mastering this skill, considering it the epitome of cool.
 What better way to learn than by purchasing a brand new car to practice on?
 Ironically, I couldn’t even drive it off the lot, requiring my dad to bring it home for me.
 Determined to become proficient, I dedicated numerous hours in the following days to learn the art of shifting gears, operating the clutch, and navigating the open road.
 Surprisingly, I picked up the techniques rather swiftly, and the rest, as they say, is history.
 However, my joy was short-lived, as after accumulating around 6,000 miles, I found myself involved in an accident that inflicted substantial damage upon my beloved Focus.
 While it should have been deemed a total loss, it miraculously survived.
 Unfortunately, the repairs took over three painstaking months, leaving me eagerly yearning to reclaim my rightful place behind the wheel.

-Model: Jepp Grand Cherokee Limited
+Acquired: Summer 2014 Model Year: 2014 Model: Jepp Grand Cherokee Limited Type: SUV Color: Granite

 Seeking to bid farewell to the Kia, my wife expressed her desire for a Jeep.
 Without conducting extensive research, we impulsively purchased one that appealed to our aesthetic preferences right off the lot.
 This marked our first experience with a leased vehicle, which seemed ideal considering our tendency to frequently switch cars.
 The Jeep, while fairly generic in its design, provided a smooth ride that we thoroughly enjoyed, and in our eyes, its appearance was quite impressive.
 It became our trusted companion during numerous memorable road trips.
 When the lease eventually expired, there was no doubt in our minds that we desired another Jeep to continue our automotive adventures.